National Institute of Technology, Goa: Facilities

-Currently, a three-storey building inside the Goa Engineering College(GEC) campus is renovated and refurbished with various classrooms, laboratories, administrative section and a conference hall.
-Each classroom, laboratory and conference hall possess advanced facilities such as multimedia projectors and internet.
-Also a section of GEC has been allocated by the state government to house few classrooms and laboratories for NITG till it gets its new campus.
+The Campus Consists of various classrooms, laboratories, administrative section and each classroom, laboratory and conference hall possess advanced facilities such as multimedia projectors and internet.

 A Central Library and center centres were set up exclusively for NIT Goa students, while hostel and dining facilities have also been provided on the campus.
 Two cafeterias and facilities for sports and games have been created.